IliasMariosG/CV/README.md

 **Constructions Land and Sea** (Aug 2017 - Jan 2018)
 *Junior Site Engineer / Procurement Engineer*
-- Any experience relevent to software development
+- Worked with and managed 2 teams of 10 - 15 technicians during the construction of a 5-star hotel with 77 beds

 *Project Engineer* (Nov 2017)
 - Measurements, surveys, drawings in a ship retrofitting project

 ## Hobbies

-Yoga, Sports, Socialising, Coding Developments
+Yoga, Sports, Socialising, Reading, Coding Developments